 How to improve Empathy

 - Try to view situations from the other person’s point of view.

 - Validate it by looking at the person’s point of view.

 - Examine your own attitude and motives.

-- Listen and reflect back what the other person is saying, so it’s clear you both understand what’s being communicated.
+- Listen and reflect back on what the other person is saying, so it’s clear you both understand what’s being communicated.

 - Practice the GOLDEN RULE – Treat others the way you want to be treated.

 “Make sure you are understood.
 Don’t blame the other person for not understanding.
 Instead, look for ways to clarify or rephrase what you are trying to say so it can be understood.” – Joel Garfinkle

 People with emotional intelligence are able to build trust quickly with other teams.